Annika-Rosenvinge/CA2---back-front/backend/README.md

   - click continue again (no changes needed here)
   - Make sure the 'Export mysql table objects' is checked and Show filter to make sure that all your tables are in the 'objects to process' window -> click continue
   - Verify that the generated script looks right -> click continue
-  - click close and open the database to see the new tables, that was just created.
+  - click close and open the database to see the new tables that were just created.

-### create entities from database in Intellij (Persistence mappings)
+### Create entities from database in Intellij (Persistence mappings)
 - From inside the Persistence window:
 - Right-click a persistence unit, point to Generate Persistence Mapping and select By Database Schema.
 - Select the